-Scott Sutcliffe is Director of Annual Fund and Stewardship at the Cornell Lab.
+Scott Sutcliffe is semiretired from a career with the Cornell Lab of Ornithology.
 He’s been a birder since the age of 6 when his grandfather introduced him to Cornell through a gift of Songbirds of North America, an early recording from the Cornell Library of Natural Sounds.
 Scott received a BS from Cornell in 1975 and an MS from the University of New Hampshire in 1980, both in wildlife ecology.
 Upon graduation, Scott taught 5th grade science for a year, then directed the N.H.
-Loon Preservation Committee and was co-founder and director of the North American Loon Fund.
+Loon Preservation Committee and was co-founder, director, and chairman of the North American Loon Fund.
 He then worked as a director of the Long Island Chapter of The Nature Conservancy and in 1985 joined the Cornell Lab staff.
-His Lab responsibilities have included everything from administration to fundraising, all driven by his passion for birds.
-In his capacity at the Cornell Lab, Scott has participated in many VENT trips over 20 years.
-Scott lives on and manages an old farm/wildlife sanctuary in Trumansburg, New York.
+His Lab responsibilities have included administration, fund-raising (membership development, high-level fund-raising for capital projects and campaigns, and estate planning), teaching, and jack-of-all-trades.
+He has served on many boards including the local chapter of The Nature Conservancy and the Association of Field Ornithologists, as a council member, VP, President, and currently treasurer.
+All of Scott’s professional endeavors have been driven by his passion for birds.
+He lives on and manages an old farm/wildlife sanctuary in Trumansburg, New York.